r-nikhil/r-nikhil.github.io/_posts/2025-07-29-future-of-outbound.md

   - **Example**: Your health insurance provider can’t send you a wellness offer that bypasses your filters unless it’s tagged “urgent” and reviewed by the OS for legitimacy.

-- How will ‘super important’ stuff land, then?
+- How will 'super important' stuff land, then?

   - **Example**: Your bag is lost at Bangalore.
 Instead of 20 emails, you get a single signed, OS-verified push (with airline branding, cryptographic proof), plus an SMS to your registered number if you don’t respond.